-- 1. Various concessions in the Sporting and Technical regulations are granted to new MotoGP Class manufacturers entering the class for the first time since 2013, and to those manufacturers who have not achieved a race win in dry conditions since the 2013 season. - The full concessions are as follows - The use of 9 engines per rider per season (Art.
+- 1. Various concessions in the Sporting and Technical regulations are granted to new MotoGP Class manufacturers entering the class for the first time since 2013, and to those manufacturers who have not achieved a race win in dry conditions since the 2013 season. - 2.
+The full concessions are as follows - The use of 9 engines per rider per season (Art.
 2.4.3.3.1.b). - Engines are exempt from the engine approval regulations (Art.
-2.4.3.1.4.h). - Teams may test with contracted riders and test riders at any time and any circuit, using the team's Test Tyre Allocation, respecting the restrictions of Art.
-1.15.1.1.A.g). - Manufacturers are permitted a maximum of 6 Wild Card entries per season (Art.
+2.4.3.1.4.h). - Teams may test with contracted riders (except during the test ban periods, refer to Art.
+1.15.1.1.A.j) and test riders at any time and any circuit, using the team's Test Tyre Allocation, respecting the restrictions of Art.
+1.15.1.1.A.j). - Manufacturers are permitted a maximum of 6 Wild Card entries per season (Art.
 1.11.10). - 3.
 The granting and removal of concessions is based on the accrual by the manufacturer of Concession Points during races, in dry or wet conditions, taking into account all riders using that manufacturer's machines.
-Concession points are cumulative from the beginning of the 2015 season.
+Concession points are cumulative over all seasons until such time as a manufacturer accumulates 6 Concession Points and therefore loses the concessions.
+When 6 Concession Points are gained and concessions lost, the points count for this manufacturer re-sets to zero.